What is a Mortgage Valuation and How Does it Work?

 If this doesn’t work, you may need to make up the shortfall yourself, if you can.
 For this reason, buyers are often advised to pull together a hefty deposit with flexibility to allow for a smaller loan.

-If this isn’t possible you can challenge the valuation, by showing evidence that in the current market your purchase is worth the money you have offered.
+If this isn’t possible, you can challenge the valuation by showing evidence that your purchase is worth the money you have offered in the current market.
 Accepting your challenge on the valuation is at the discretion of the lender.

 You may also be able to switch to a different lender, which may give a valuation closer to the sale price.